Projected and near-projected embeddings: Introduction

 \subsection{$k$-Prems}

 We call a map $f\:N\to M$ a (PL/smooth) {\it $k$-prem} ($k$-codimensionally {\bf pr}ojected {\bf em}bedding) if it factors into the composition of some (PL/smooth) embedding $N\emb M\x\R^k$ and the projection $M\x\R^k\to M$.
 For example, a constant map $f$ is a $k$-prem if and only if $N$ embeds in $\R^k$.
-The abbreviation ``prem'' was coined by A. Sz\H ucz in the 90s (see \cite{Akh}), but is younger than many results about $k$-prems.
-Let us mention some of them (further references on the subject can be found in \cite{A2}, \cite{M4}, \cite{M5}).
+The abbreviation ``prem'' was coined by A. Sz\H ucz (see \cite{Akh}, \cite{Sz}).
+Let us mention some results on the subject (further references can be found in \cite{A2}, \cite{M4}, \cite{M5}).